MiDataInt/midataint.github.io/_docs/overview.md

 - enter the access key: <code>mdi-demo</code>
 - click <code>Load from Server</code> and select a data package or bookmark to load

-Follow the instructions at this link to clone and run the helper script that will **install the MDI** frameworks and your tool suites of interest.
+Follow these instructions to clone and run the script that will **install the MDI** frameworks and your tool suites of interest:

 - <https://github.com/MiDataInt/mdi#install-the-mdi-frameworks>

-Alternatively, use the following web site to generate a friendly, customized **batch script** for your desktop computer, e.g., to install and run the MDI remotely.
+Alternatively, use this web site to generate a custom **batch script** for your desktop computer, e.g., to control a remote MDI installation:

 - <https://wilsonte-umich.shinyapps.io/mdi-script-generator>